winccoa/javascript-examples/telegram_bot/javascript/tgbot/README.md

-# Telegram bot for WinCC OA
+# Telegram channel for WinCC OA

 ## Features
  - send messages to users